 Hi everyone!
 I am linking up with other bloggers to share learning ideas that can be done with your craft stash.
 Now, this will be a 21-day event covering many different craft materials you might have stashed at your home.
 I will not be blogging for each of the 21 days, but I am signed-up to post for some of them.
 You don’t want to miss a day, so make sure to click on the image to hop on over to all the action.

 Today, I am sharing what I consider to be a very important activity that all K-2 grade students should participate in every day.
 This is something that has always been a must in my morning routines.
 This activity is counting the days of school to teach place value concepts.
 It just sets such a firm foundation with math concepts, and it only takes a very tiny amount of time each day.
 Additionally, the activity is just relevant to young learners and hands-on.
 Each day, you are building up place value skills one straw at a time.
 There are many ways the days of school can be counted.
 My favorite method has always been with straws using a place value chart.

 Each day, a child adds a straw to the pocket.
 When there are ten straws, they are bundled together with a rubber band and placed in the tens place instead.
 On the tenth day of school, I emphasize that the ten straws is one group of ten ones, so there is a one placed in the tens place.
 I then bring up how there are zero ones in the ones place, so that is why there is a one in the ones place.

 When the hundredth day of school rolls around, we then bundle the ten groups of ten straws into one.
 A one is placed in the hundreds place, and I explain how there is one group of one hundred straws or ten groups of tens.

 Thank you for stopping by The Candy Class!
-Make sure to sign-up for email on the right to receive notice when I add new blog posts.
+Make sure to sign-up for email on the right for a free set of those short & long vowel task cards.